learning-zone/angular-basics/README.md

 ```typescript
 { path: '**', component: PageNotFoundComponent }
 ```
-#### Q. Do I need a Routing Module always?
-No, the Routing Module is a design choice.
-You can skip routing Module (for example, AppRoutingModule) when the configuration is simple and merge the routing configuration directly into the companion module (for example, AppModule).
-But it is recommended when the configuration is complex and includes specialized guard and resolver services.

 #### Q. What is Angular Universal?
 Angular Universal is a server-side rendering module for Angular applications in various scenarios.
 This is a community driven project and available under @angular/platform-server package.
 Recently Angular Universal is integrated with Angular CLI.